Help choose your team's throwback uniform!

 The Series was then postponed for ten days.
 When the Series continued, A’s players Dave Henderson, Jose Canseco, Tony Phillips and Carney Lansford tied a Series record of 5 homers in one game (Henderson hit 2) en route to a 13-7 win.
 The A’s completed the sweep and won their 9th World Series by winning game four 9-6.
 Dave Stewart (Series MVP) and Mike Moore each won 2 games in the four game sweep, giving the A’s their first World Series since 1974.

 The patch on the right sleeve of this home uniform is the World Series “Battle of the Bays” logo, one of the first instances in the modern era where both World Series teams wore a specially made World Series patch.
 On the left sleeve is the elephant logo we saw last on the 1956 uniform.
+The patch depicts the span of the San Francisco - Oakland Bay Bridge, not the Golden Gate Bridge as I had previously written.

 After a tremendous 1990 season where they went 103-59, the A’s made it back to the World Series in 1990, making it their 3rd straight appearance in the Fall Classic.
 But they fell 4 straight to the upstart Reds, and the A’s mini dynasty was over.